fusepoolP3/overall-architecture/wp3/fp-anno-model/fp-anno-model.md

 Keywords represent central words and phrases within a document.
 They are usually extracted by some algorithm and not based (nor linked) to any controlled vocabulary.
 High level usage of Keywords can include Tag suggestions, Suggestions for Search interfaces or Vocabulary seeding.

 `fam:KeywordAnnotation` use the `fam:keyword` property to link to the lexical form of the keyword as extracted from the text.
 Note this this may not be the word as mentioned in the text but may be already normalized (e.g. singular, base form, case corrected).
 In addition the `fam:metric` property a `xsd:double` in the range `[0..1]` defines how central the keyword is for the document and the `fam:count` defines how often this keyword was mentioned in the document.
 In the case of multi word keywords also mentions of sub phrases may contribute to the count.

+Annotators that want describe actual mentions of Keywords within the text can do so by adding the according text selectors and linking them to the _Keyword Annotation_.

 #### Example